teddy-georgieva/vending-machine/README.md

 ✔ Products Management (CRUD)
 * Load initial products list from mocked API
-* Create, update, delete products only in application memory
 * The external API is not modified

 ✔ Web UI